nanahyakuman/stereomakia-woif/README.md

 ## To-Do

 Right now I'm working on improving the editor experience so that someone other than myself could realistically use it after a video or two of primer, and greater overall track capabilities alongside (soflan, color customization, soundodger-style bgs & shaders w/ automations, &c.).
-WoIF is basically to be the Soundodger+ to STEREOMAKIA's Soundodger.[^e]
+WoIF is basically to be the Soundodger+/2 to STEREOMAKIA's Soundodger.
-[^e]: Soundodger is awesome.

 I'm also planning for steam workshop support—I don't really want to run my own forums and I wouldn't be the first steam rhythm game to generously define "fair use".
-I do still want a new launch tracklist that's a little more defensible than the original's though.
+WoIF imports everything at runtime, though, so you'll still be able to share and load files the old-fashioned way.

-I will probably be working pretty slow but for the time being I don't intend on taking external PRs.
-No one else deserves to go through this code anyways ;p.
+I will probably be working pretty slow but I don't want to be taking PRs on WoIF.

 ## Dev Info
 WoIF depends on the [Project Heartbeat Engine](https://github.com/EIRTeam/Project-Heartbeat-Engine), NOT regular Godot.[^d] Some level-editor functionality also depends on `/ffmpeg/bin/ffmpeg.exe` existing (and like, being the real ffmpeg executable), although it's optional right now.